jnthnhrrr/swissDouble/SPECIFICATIONS.md

 # Setting

-1. After determining the partners for the next round, the new round is set according to the logic of Swiss System: Each team plays against a team with the same amount of points.
+1. After determining the partners for the next round, the new round is set according to "power pairing" (aka "Swiss System"): Each team plays against a team with the same amount of points.
 If this is not possible, the setting is chosen which minimises the difference.

 2. In the current implementation, there are two notable differences from Swiss System